Brian Broderick: Washington Nationals

 He was selected by the Washington Nationals in the Rule 5 draft before the 2011 season.
 However, he was designated for assignment on May 14.

 Second Stint with Cardinals

 He was returned to the Cardinals on May 23.

 On July 21, 2012, the Cardinals announced they had released Broderick from Triple-A.

 Second Stint with Nationals

 He signed a minor league contract with the Nationals on July 23, and was assigned to the Double-A Harrisburg Senators.

 Arizona Diamondbacks

-Broderick signed a minor league deal with the Arizona Diamondbacks in January 2014.
+Broderick signed a minor league deal with the Arizona Diamondbacks on January 31, 2014.

+Sugar Land Skeeters

+Broderick pitched for the Sugar Land Skeeters of the independent Atlantic League of Professional Baseball in 2014.
+In 60 games 62.1 innings of relief he went 0-2 with a 2.31 ERA with 65 strikeouts and 11 saves.

 Kansas City Royals

-After pitching for the Sugar Land Skeeters of the independent Atlantic League of Professional Baseball in 2014, Broderick signed a minor league contract with the Los Angeles Angels of Anaheim after the 2014 season.
-The Angels traded Broderick to the Kansas City Royals for Johnny Giavotella on December 19, 2014.
-He became a free agent on November 6, 2015.
+On November 23, 2014, Broderick signed a minor league contract with the Los Angeles Angels of Anaheim.
+The Angels traded Broderick to the Kansas City Royals in exchange for Johnny Giavotella on December 19, 2014.
+Broderick spent the 2015 season with the Triple-A Omaha Storm Chasers, making 42 appearances and working to a 5-4 record and 2.90 ERA with 38 strikeouts and 2 saves in 62.0 innings pitched.
+He elected free agency following the season on November 6, 2015.